These car cleaning tips will get your car looking new again. Or at least new-ish.

 Tires and Wheels Need Attention Too

 If I don’t have it on hand?
-I use some toilet cleaner and baking soda; make sure the toilet cleaner has hydrochloric acid – such as The Works.
+I use some toilet cleaner and baking soda; make sure the toilet cleaner has hydrochloric acid – such as The Works ($14.90 on Amazon).
 Use a brush and be sure to wear rubber gloves to save your skin from the harsh chemicals.
 Just do a small area with the toilet cleaner, and then spray the area you just cleaned with a baking soda/water solution.
 You should only do a few seconds of cleaning, followed by a neutralizing spray.

 Now Keep It Clean(er)